Nott and Associates is committed to designing and building

 - Install occupancy sensors for lighting so lights go on only when you need them.

 Lead paint was banned in 1978.
-Lead is present in half the homes built before 1978.
-86% of Homes built before 1940 contain lead.
+Lead is present in half the homes built before 1978 and 86% of Homes built before 1940.

 Lead has been designated by the Environmental Protection Agency as hazardous to people and animals.
-Lead causes Neurological damage in children up to 6 years old and in heavy exposure may even lead to death.
+Lead causes Neurological damage and is especially dangerous for children up to 6 years old, heavy exposure may even lead to death.
 In adults lead exposure can lead to increases in blood pressure and reproductive issues.